dhaumont/visilib/README.md

 We would like to thanks the following persons for their contribution to this library:
 - Otso Mäkinen for the silhouette computation implementation
-- Joseph O'Rourke and Cédric Laugerotte for the convex hull implementation
 - Shaun Nirenstein for all the technical discussions
 - Eric Lengyel for the polygon clipping algorithm
+- Joseph O'Rourke and Cédric Laugerotte for the convex hull implementation
 - Sven Woop et al. for the watertight triangle intersection code
 - Bajaj and Patucci for the interpolation algorithm code
 - David Eberly for the AABB to ray intersection code
 - Jiry Bittner for the Plücker point anchor computation
+- Meshlab team for the obj reader code

 We used several useful libraries and tools to implement Visilib (see [Dependencies](https://github.com/dhaumont/visilib#Dependencies)).
 We would like to especially thank their authors for their great work and publishing the code.